MarquezProject/marquez-web/README.md

 # Marquez Web UI

-To-do:
-Replace screenshot
-The We Company --> WeWork???
-Ask Willy about docker-compose in Running with Docker Replace deployment section -- do they still run docker-compose?
-What about API_URL

 [![status](https://img.shields.io/badge/status-WIP-yellow.svg)](#status)

 Marquez is an open source **metadata service** for the **collection**, **aggregation**, and **visualization** of a data ecosystem's metadata.